Tyrrrz/Contextual/Readme.md

 #### Using contexts for dependency injection

-Contexts can also be used as an alternative way to facilitate dependency injection:
+Contexts can also be used as a way to facilitate dependency injection:

 ```csharp
 // This implementation uses Microsoft.Extensions.DependencyInjection container,